An Overview Of Colour Therapy

 The truth is that there hasn't been a lot of scientific research on colour therapy.

-It's a very recent area of study, at least in the field of medicine.
-When attempting to secure funding for research projects involving colour therapies, many researchers told me they encountered opposition.
+It's a very recent area of study, at least in medicine.
+When attempting to secure funding for research projects involving colour therapies, many researchers said they encountered opposition.

 Mohab Ibrahim, Ph.D., MD, associate professor of anesthesiology at the University of Arizona College of Medicine, Tucson, says, “I've encountered a lot of resistance when I proposed light as a therapeutic approach.